humbletrader/ScalaTutorial/README.md

 # LearnScala
-This is a collection os scala scripts gathered from various source or implemented by myself while I was learning scala
+This is a collection os scala scripts copied from various sources or implemented by myself while I was learning scala

 ## Best scala books
  * Programming in Scala by Martin Odersky